vonglasow/atoum-documentation/en/source/chapter3.rst

    $report = $script->AddDefaultReport();
    $report->addField($notifier, array(atoum\runner::runStop));

-Sous OS X, vous avez la possibilité de définir une commande qui sera exécutée lorsque l'utilisateur cliquera sur la notification.
+On OS X, you can define a command to be executed when the user clicks on the notification.

 .. code-block:: php